 About Wall-Mount Faucets

 You will need enough wall space to accommodate this style faucet, which means large mirrors will have to be mounted high enough to make room for the faucet.
-For example, if you’re vessel sink is 5 to 6 inches tall you can expect to mount your faucet at least 2 inches above it depending on the style.
+For example, if your vessel sink is 5 to 6 inches tall you can expect to mount your faucet at least 2 inches above it depending on the style.
 Then you will want an additional few inches so that your mirror isn’t sitting right against the faucet or control knobs.
 That makes for nearly 12 inches above your counter before you can mount a mirror.

 This is just an example, but keep in mind the height of your vessel sink and faucet when planning your vanity layout.

 Counter mounted is often called “deck mount” or “counter based.”
 You may run into different names for the other mount types.
 Whether you are building a new home or remodeling your current bathroom, your faucet and sink have a significant impact on your vanity design.